-Anderson Ranch Arts Center has a focus on ceramics as its founder invented American raku.
+Anderson Ranch Arts Center has a focus on ceramics as its founder invented American raku—a method of firing the ceramic.
 The Colorado residency was established in 1968 and also accepts photographers, sculptors, and woodworkers.

-Artspace in downtown San Antonio, and founded in 1995, invites guest curators to choose several artists for this specialized artist-in-residency.
+Artspace is located in downtown San Antonio.
+It was founded in 1995 and invites guest curators to choose several artists for this specialized artist-in-residency experience.

-Atlantic Center for the Arts near Daytona Beach in Florida is an interdisciplinary artists' community where master artists work alongside emerging artists in a nurturing environment for the creation of the arts.
+Atlantic Center for the Arts near Daytona Beach, Florida is an interdisciplinary artists' community.
+Here, master artists work alongside emerging artists in a nurturing environment for the creation of the arts.